lwcarani/lwcarani.github.io/_posts/2024-06-21-json-parser-ocaml.md

 ### Header

 The header appears between `%{` and `%}`.
-It is code that is literally copied into the generated `parser.ml` file.
-As an example, I've used it to open the `Json` module to show what it looks like, but since I don't need the `Json` module for this code, I've commented it out.
+It is code that is copied directly into the generated `parser.ml` file.
+As an example, I could use the header section to open the `Json` module, making it available in `parser.ml`.
+This is just to show an example of what it would look like - since I don't actually need the `Json` module for this code, I've commented it out.

 ```ocaml
 (* Parser source code *)